run-ai/runai/runai/ga/README.md

 ## Getting Started

-Follow the next instructions to use gradient accumulation in your own Keras models, or with one of our examples of basic Keras models.
+Follow the next instructions to use gradient accumulation in your own Keras and PyTorch models, or with one of our examples of basic models.

 ### Installing